rtm/human-css-classes/README.md

 <div class="padding top left hair">
 ```

-A "hair" is 1/6 em.
+A "hair" is a standard length used in Morass, which corresponds to 1/6 em.
+An "en" is half an "em".

 ### flexbox

-Morass expects most layout to be done using flexboxes,
+Morass expects most layout to be done using flexbox,
 and provides a solid set of micro-classes to control them.
 The micro-classes available include ones to control direction, wrapping, and alignment.
 You'll no longer need to struggle with trying to remember the names or meanings or values of